 This is because crypto has no intrinsic value; it holds no actual value itself, relying entirely on supply and demand and the mood of those who want to hold it.

 This graph from the Bank of England shows just how volatile the value of cryptocurrency is.
-Watch the session recording for more on this – Vivi shows a live cryptocurrency exchange.
+Watch the recording from our ‘Supporting students with cryptocurrency’ staff webinar to see a live cryptocurrency exchange in action.

 What’s worrying is that 59% of those investing admit they may not have the means to withstand a significant financial loss.
 “I’ll either be rich, or wrong,” was the answer of one young person when he was asked by the Financial Times why he’s putting all his money into Bitcoin.

 This is what can make cryptocurrency particularly risky for students.
-We’ve heard from some about how they’ve spent the majority of their student loan on cryptocurrency, then the value has fallen and they’ve been unable to afford to support themselves for the rest of the term, with no means of regular income.
+We’ve heard from some about how they’ve spent the majority of their student loan on cryptocurrency.
+The value has then fallen and they’ve been unable to afford to support themselves for the rest of the term, with no means of regular income.

 “I invested in crypto when it crashed and now I’m worried it won’t go back up.”